Obama administration defends massive phone record collection

 Verizon has declined to comment.
 It remains unclear whether the practice extends to other carriers, although several security experts and a U.S. official said that was likely.

-AT&T Inc declined to comment.
-Representatives for other major carriers, including Sprint Nextel Corp and T-Mobile, could not be immediately reached or had no immediate comment.
+AT&T Inc (T.N) declined to comment.
+Representatives for other major carriers, including Sprint Nextel Corp (S.N) and T-Mobile TMUS.N, could not be immediately reached or had no immediate comment.

 BOSTON BOMBING